 1. Be Physically Active

 Cardiovascular exercise is good for the heart, that’s why experts recommend everyone to engage in it for as long as you are fit to do so.
 Blood can freely transport to your brain and body, providing additional nourishment while reducing potential dementia risk factor like high blood pressure, diabetes, and high cholesterol.
 Physical activities involving your mind and is socially oriented can be a healthy pleasure for everybody of any age bracket.
+Exercise doesn’t have to be challenging if you are elderly as there are so many options for you out there like walking, swimming or tennis lessons.

 2. Quit Smoking